Associate of Science Degree Program

 SBCC's RHIT exam pass rates have exceeded 90% for the last three years, click here for details.

 Santa Barbara City College (SBCC) is very proud to announce their RHIT Certification Exam results.
 The Health Information Technology (HIT) Program at SBCC has a proven track record when it comes to the national exam results.
-As shown in the graph provided, SBCC's certification exam pass rates have exceeded the national averages for the last three years.
-During the 2010-2011 testing period, SBCC's pass rate was 97%, compared to 74% nationally.
-The faculty have designed a rigorous curriculum for the fully online HIT Program at SBCC which successfully prepares our students for the RHIT Exam.
+As shown in the graph provided, SBCC’s certification exam pass rates for first-time test takers have exceeded the national averages for the last three years.
+We have designed a rigorous curriculum for our fully online HIT Program at SBCC, which successfully prepares our students for the RHIT Exam.
 The students at SBCC are very dedicated to their education and have worked diligently to excel in both their studies and on the national exam.

 Program Student Learning Outcomes (PLSO)